There’s a massive difference between actually being content in your own company and just killing time until someone else shows up to distract you.

 2. You tend to let your emotions simmer beneath the surface.

 Are you bottling up your feelings, hoping they’ll magically disappear?
 Newsflash: They won’t.
-Emotions are like those pesky notifications on your phone – they won’t go away until you address them.
+Emotions are like those pesky notifications on your phone, and they won’t go away until you address them.
 Learn to identify and express your feelings, whether that’s through journaling, talking to a friend, or even just screaming into a pillow (we won’t judge).
 Remember, it’s okay to not be okay.
 Acknowledging your emotions is the first step towards managing them.

 3. You’ve never been one to set boundaries.

-Think of boundaries as your personal force field – they protect your energy and ensure you don’t get drained by people.
+Think of boundaries as your personal force field: they protect your energy and ensure you don’t get drained by people.
 If you’re constantly saying yes to things you don’t want to do, or you’re letting people dictate your time, it’s time to set some limits.
 Learn to politely decline requests, communicate your needs clearly, and put yourself first.
 It might feel a bit awkward at first, but trust me, it’ll be worth it.

 4. You find it challenging to be alone with your thoughts.